 It includes waiting time before the paint dries (before adding another layer) or waiting to proceed ahead.
 It can take a lot of time to create one artwork (from days to weeks, and sometimes even months)

 2. No Undo Button

-The flaws can only be covered up and it will leave a mark in the final artwork!
+The flaws can only be covered up and they will leave a mark on the final artwork!